 Many countries the world over have laws that criminalise consensual sexual acts among persons of the same sex.
 These laws are differently worded as 'gross indecency', 'buggery', 'debauchery' or 'carnal intercourse against the order of nature'.
-More commonly they are known as 'sodomy laws'.
+More commonly, they are known as 'sodomy laws'.
 Sodomy laws affect almost everybody, if not in the practice of being charged, then in the societal attitudes that follow.
-No doubt they bear serious implications for same-sex desiring persons, including those who identify as hijra, kinnar, kothi, aravani, zanaanaa, khusra, khwajasara, queer, third gender, lesbian, gay, bisexual, and transgender (hereinafter referred collectively as LGBT).
+No doubt they bear serious implications for same-sex desiring persons, including those who identify as hijra, kinnar, kothi, aravani, zanaanaa, khusra, khwajasara, queer, third gender, lesbian, gay, bisexual, and transgender (hereinafter referred to collectively as LGBT).
 The laws present a serious threat to HIV prevention initiatives aimed at, for example, men who have sex with men (MSM).
-These laws also impact attitudes towards certain sexual acts like oral and anal sex, regardless of who is committing them, heterosexual or homosexual.
+These laws also have an impact on attitudes towards certain sexual acts like oral and anal sex, regardless of who is committing them, heterosexual or homosexual.

-A global review of these laws is entirely worthy.
-This essay focuses on the Commonwealth countries of South Asia.
-In this category, Bangladesh, India, the Maldives, Pakistan and Sri Lanka (a total of five countries) have this criminalisation.
+A global review of these laws is entirely worthwhile.
+This chapter focuses on the Commonwealth countries of South Asia.
+In this category, Bangladesh, India, the Maldives, Pakistan and Sri Lanka are subject to this criminalisation.
 Although Bhutan and Nepal (also Afghanistan and Iran according to some definitions) are considered part of South Asia, they are not included here because they are not Commonwealth countries.

-Kirby (2011), Sanders (2009) and the Human Rights Watch (2008) have pointed to criminalisation as a direct reflection of Victorian period law-making in what was then the British Empire.
+Kirby (2011), Sanders (2009) and Human Rights Watch (2008) have pointed to criminalisation as a direct reflection of Victorian period law-making in what was then the British Empire.
 The British buggery law was reformulated as 'unnatural' offences in the Indian Penal Code of 1860.
 In this revised form it travelled the world.
-Ironically though the penalisation has long ceased to exist in its place of origin (the present United Kingdom), it continues to flourish elsewhere.
-This essay looks at the criminalisation in the South Asian Commonwealth, drawing upon application of human rights, also vigilant of issues beyond the law, and exploring the potential of decriminalisation.
-It is arranged in four parts: part 1 describes the nature and abuse of criminalisation.
-Part 2 gives an account of the application of human rights.
-Part 3 goes beyond legal issues, building upon perspectives of affected individuals and activists.
-Part 4 explores the potential of decriminalisation.
+Ironically, though the penalisation has long ceased to exist in its place of origin (the present United Kingdom), it continues to flourish elsewhere.